History and Information

-You can start organ lessons as young as age 4, depending on hand size and strength.
-However, since the organ is not generally available to purchase or rent in the home, many students start on another keyboard instrument such as the piano.
-Students also should have begun to read and count, as most instructors will be teaching them how to read music very early on, if not right away.
+Students can start organ lessons as young as age 4, depending on hand size and strength.
+However, since the organ is not generally available to purchase or rent in the home, many students start on the piano (or other keyboard instrument).
+Most instructors will also incorporate reading music into their lessons, so students should have some basic reading and counting skills.

 Getting an Organ

-**Feel free to call us at 631-476-8946 with any questions you may have.
-We can help provide you with additional resources.
+**Feel free to contact us with any questions you may have.
+We can help provide you with additional resources.**